Childhood and Education Journey of Fareed Zakaria in Timeline

 Discover the defining moments in the early life of Fareed Zakaria.
 From birth to education, explore key events.

-Fareed Zakaria is an influential Indian-American journalist, political commentator, and author.
-He hosts CNN's *Fareed Zakaria GPS* and is a columnist for *The Washington Post*.
-His career includes prominent roles at *Newsweek* and *Time* magazine, solidifying his reputation as a leading voice in global affairs and political analysis.
+Fareed Zakaria is a prominent Indian-American journalist, political commentator, and author.
+He hosts CNN's *Fareed Zakaria GPS* and pens a weekly column for *The Washington Post*.
+Previously, he held influential editorial positions at *Newsweek* and *Time*, solidifying his presence in international affairs and political analysis.
+Zakaria's work focuses on global issues, foreign policy, and the evolving world order, making him a respected voice in contemporary discourse.

 1920: Birth of Rafiq Zakaria